shaivipandey/eas503-notes/chapters/03/formatting.md

 # String Formatting

-The fastest and latest way to do string formatting is using the F-strings (https://realpython.com/python-f-strings/)
+The fastest and latest way to do string formatting is using the F-strings.

 ```{code-cell} ipython3
   PI = 3.14159265359